 I’ve been getting a few 3D Printers sent to me and I’ve quickly realised I need a way of listing these in some kind sensible order – taking into account cost, assembly, ease of use, build quality and features.
-So here is the list – 1 is at the top.
+So here is the list and number 1 is at the top.
 Some of these printers were provided by Gearbest who I’ve not been impressed with as a company because of the date protection and customers service – I would heavily recommended buying directly from the manufacturer such as Prusa Research or Anycubic or via my Banggoods affiliated link.

 Pros: Larger print surface, easy to use touch screen, a convenient nozzle brush and internal air filter.
 You can turn off the annoying intro noise and harsh light – although the noise setting is saved to memory, but the light always turns on at start up.
 The printer also has an auto off feature which shuts down the machine at the end of a job.
 Enclosed printer makes printing feel safer and there is also a filament sensor.